hossamnasser938/JavaScript-Essential-Training-Course-Documentation/4. Functions and Objects/functions_and_objects.md

 var c = sum(3, 4);
 ```
     2. Anonymous functions
 Functions with no names.
-They are stored in a variable and called using the name of that variable.
+They can be stored in a variable and called using the name of that variable or can be given as a parameter to another function.
 ```
 var anonymousFun = function(){
   console.log("I am an Anonymous function");